hakanai/haqua/README.markdown

 JMenuBar:

 * The Help menu only acts like a proper help menu if the text on it is "Help" (which is of course only the case in English.)
-(JI-9012514)
+(HelpMenuTest, JI-9012514)

 Hacks in use